bigcart-com-au/CodeTestAws/README.md

 GET  : `/sport/{sportId}/depthchart` ->  Retrieves all the depthcharts for the sport.<br/>
 GET  : `/sport/{sportId}/depthchart?position=WR&playerId=2` ->  Retrieves players behind the given player in the query for the position.<br/>

+Note: Only two sports are supported
+ - NFL - sportId value is 1
+ - MLB - sportId value is 2
+Implementing CRUD operations on Sport can extend this API to support multiple sports in future.

 ## Getting Started